-- Extending from the single-user setting in decentralized storage, we propose an Ethereum-based data market. - A user-biased, limited-delay-tolerant cooperative search scheme driven by cost savings is designed to maximize social welfare on the user side. - We formulate an n-query-grouping problem as a set partition problem, prove it as NP-hard, and solve it through approximation with guaranteed bounds, as well as an efficient projected gradient descent method. - A cost sharing mechanism is provided to fairly split the total payment among all participating users.
-This mechanism guarantees several desirable properties, e.g. group-strategyproofness and sharing incentive. - We further extend our market with a set of substitute data owners and propose a double auction mechanism to match buyers and owners based on their requirements. - Extensive evaluations on real query traces AOL demonstrate the effectiveness of our cooperative scheme.
-A small testbed of an Ethereum-based data market is also implemented to show the relationship between the number of keywords and the search delay by the miners.
+• Extending from the single-user setting in decentralized

+storage, we propose an Ethereum-based data market.

+- A client-biased, limited-delay-tolerant cooperative search scheme driven by cost savings is designed to maximize social welfare on the user side. - We formulate an n-query-grouping problem as a set partition problem, prove it as NP-hard, and we solve it through approximation with guaranteed bounds, as well as an efficient projected gradient descent method. - A cost sharing mechanism is provided to fairly split total payment among all participating users.
+This mechanism guarantees several desirable properties, e.g. group-strategyproofness and sharing incentive. - Extensive evaluations on real query traces AOL demonstrate the effectiveness of our cooperative scheme.
+A small testbed of Ethereum-based data market is also implemented to show the relationship between the number of keywords and the search delay by the miners.